Scholar • Director • Performer

 Ph.D.
 Tufts University; M.A.
 Emerson College

-As a scholar, I focus on the intersections of theatrical performance and issues of language, race, class, gender, culture and national identity.
-My areas of expertise include: world theater history, intercultural performance, translation studies, multilingual performance, creole and mixed race studies, transnational studies, African American theater, race and performance, musical theater, new play development, theater for social change, Cape Verdean theater, and theater of the African diaspora.
+As a scholar, I focus on the intersections of theatrical performance with issues of language, race, class, gender, culture and national identity.
+My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.